Valve lash setting, is something most drivers, don’t even think about.

 First, you need to know, if you even have an adjustable valve train, for valve lash setting.

 In most cases you will not have to worry about a valve lash setting.
 And, some manufacturers advise valves should be inspected, only if there is excessive valve train noise.

 Listen For A Ticking Valve Noise

 Usually the need for valve adjustment is determined by their sound.

 More accurately, the louder the tapping made in the valve train, the greater the need for adjustment.
 Properly adjusted valve lash, will be quiet.
 Some engines will always have, a light tapping noise.
-They should never be so loud as to overshadow all the other noises the engine makes.
+But, they should never be so loud as to, overshadow all the other noises the engine makes.

 Note: Knowing when the valves are too loud is a matter of experience.
 Not to mention, they very gradually become louder and we are often oblivious to this fact.
 If you’re not sure, find someone with experience, to help you determine the need for adjustment.